mrieker/hode/readme.txt

     capacitors that go next to the transistor collector and emitter leads.
 Finally put in the transistors then the edge connectors.

+    When soldering the 2x20 stackable connectors to the boards, make sure they are mounted tightly on the boards so they will mate up when stacking the boards.
+Be very careful when pulling the boards apart that you do not bend the pins on the stackable connectors.
+Rock them little by little until each one comes apart.

     Optionally make an ledboard.pcb and populate.
 It can be used for diagnostics as it shows the state of the bus connector pins.
 It can be plugged into the other boards one at a time or in any combination.
-It is not needed for testing as the testing is all done via the paddles, but can make it easier to track down any problems.
+It is not required for testing as the testing is all done via the paddles, but can make it easier to track down any problems.
+Be careful to note 3 positions are populated with 2N3906s instead of the usual 2N3904s and the LEDs are reversed, as the _IR_WE, _PSW_IECLR, _PSW_REB signals are active low.

     Make a seqboard.pcb board and populate with diodes, resistors, capacitors, transistors, LEDs, connectors.
-Connect to a variable power supply and turn slowly up to 5A, it should draw under 1.5A.
+Connect to a variable power supply and turn slowly up to 5V, it should draw under 1.5A.
 Plug in the 4 paddles (actually just need C and I paddles).
 Run the 'drivers/seqtester -cpuhz 200 -loop' script to test it.
-The paddles are limited to 200Hz so thst's why the '-cpuhz 200' option is needed.
+The paddles are limited to 200Hz so that's why the '-cpuhz 200' option is needed.

     Make a rasboard.pcb board and populate as usual.
 You will also need a 2x20 connector for the